-Prescott Valley issues alert for Level 2 sex offender
+Prescott Valley Police issues alert for Level 2 sex offender

-“This notification is not intended to increase fear; rather it is our belief that an informed community is a safer community, the release stated.
-“Citizen abuse of this information to threaten, intimidate, or harass sex offenders will not be tolerated.”
+“This notification is not intended to increase fear, rather it is our belief that an informed community is a safer community,” PVPD stated in the news release.
+“Citizen abuse of this information to threaten, intimidate, or harass sex offenders will not be tolerated.
 If you have information regarding current criminal activity on this, or any other offender, please contact the Prescott Valley Police Department at 928-772-9261, or call Silent Witness at 1-800-932-3232.

-For more information regarding sex offenders, see azsexoffender.com.
+For more information regarding sex offenders, visit azsexoffender.com.

 Sign up for our e-News Alerts